Stochastic nonlinear wave dynamics on compact surfaces: Introduction

-for $0<1-s_1\ll 1$.\\ \textup{(iii)} The full Wick ordered nonlinearity is actually well-defined on the above class (see \eqref{Hsum} below), which justifies that $u$ ``is a solution" of the full renormalized dynamics \eqref{WSDNLW}. \end{remark} We now investigate the {\it global} well-posedness of \eqref{WSDNLW} and the invariance of the Gibbs measure \eqref{def-rhok} when $k\ge 3$ ias an odd integer.
-Instead of considering the approximate dynamics given by truncating the noise and the initial data, we truncate the nonlinearity and look at the approximate dynamics
+\noi \textup{(iii)} The full Wick ordered nonlinearity is actually well defined on the above class (see \eqref{Hsum} below), which justifies that $u$ ``is a solution" of the full renormalized dynamics \eqref{WSDNLW}. \end{remark} We now investigate the {\it global} well-posedness of \eqref{WSDNLW} and the invariance of the Gibbs measure \eqref{def-rhok} when $k\ge 3$ is an odd integer.
+Instead of considering the approximate dynamics given by truncating the noise and the initial data (as in \eqref{trunc-SDNLW}), we truncate the nonlinearity and look at the following approximate dynamics:

+where $\rho_{N,k+1}$ is the truncated Gibbs measure, defined in \eqref{rhoN} below.
+Here, the notation $(u_0,u_1)\sim\rho_{N,k+1}$ means that the random initial data $(u_0, u_1)$ has the law $\rho_{N, k+1}$.
+Since $\rho_{N,k+1}\ll\mu$, the same local well-posedness and convergence result as in Theorem \ref{thm-SDNLW} also holds for \eqref{FNLW1}, and gives again a\footnote{Actually, a straightforward adaptation of our argument shows that the limits obtained by \eqref{trunc-SDNLW} or by \eqref{FNLW1} are the same.
+See also Remark~\ref{REM:tronc} below.} local solution $(u,\dt u)$ to \eqref{WSDNLW}.
+Then we can exploit the invariance of $\rho_{N,k+1}$ under the flow of \eqref{FNLW1} by following Bourgain's argument as in \cite{BO94,BO96,Tz,BT2,BTT2}, and extend the local well-posedness result into a global one.